CD3/pyErrorProp/README.md

 pyErrorProp
 ===========

-This modules performs various calculations with uncertain quanties, including error propagation, with support for quanties (values with units).
+This modules performs various calculations with uncertain quantities, including error propagation, with support for quantities (values with units).